davidpanik/Grunt-Template/README.txt

  * Copy everything from /src except SASS and LESS files
  * Compile LESS and SASS to CSS
  * Compile any HTML includes/templates
+ * Compile any JS modules down into one file
  * Start a local webserver
  * Tell you the IP address of the local webserver
  * Start file-watching and live-reloading: